HammyPig/blog/source/drafts/retirement-investment/retirement-investment.md

 plt.show()
 ```

-Based on 100 years of historical data, a 35x strategy would successfully bridge the gap of events such as WW2, the Cold War, and Black Monday.
+Based on 100 years of historical data, a 35x strategy would successfully bridge the gap of events such as WW2, the Cold War, Black Monday, the dot-com bubble, the GFC, and most recently COVID.

 For the strategy to fail, a catastrophic event never before seen in history would need to occur.
 This would be akin to something like nuclear war, which at such a point, would make money, society, and law irrelevant regardless.